 For such a great vision, there is great cost, but also incredible outcomes.
 This is a unique opportunity for you to be an integral part of the foundation of a movement that will change the course of thousands of children’s lives in the Upstate.
 Think about the impact your donation will have in helping a child read, when nothing else has unlocked their mind.

-The students and teachers are in class, hard at work in Phase 1 of our renovations.
+The students and teachers are in class, hard at work.
 The curriculum is in place and making a difference.
-All we need now is to complete Phase 2 and 3 of our renovations.
+All we need now is to complete the final phase of renovations to our main building.